 The fuel pump has the function of pumping fuel.
 I know, revolutionary, right?
-It's a precise piece of machinery that gets its lubrication from the gasoline fuel.
+It's a precise piece of machinery that gets its lubrication from gasoline fuel.
 When there's not enough gas in the tank, the fuel pump doesn't get the same level of protection as it would otherwise.
 If you run the car low on fuel consistently, you can wear out the fuel pump prematurely, over-stressing it and making it hotter.
 The caveat here is that it's more likely to happen if you do this over a longer period of time.

-The conventional wisdom was that you got rust and other sediment at the bottom of the fuel tank.
+The conventional wisdom was that you got rust and other sediments at the bottom of the fuel tank.
 With metal fuel tanks, this was a possibility.
 What we would be more concerned about is filing up at gas stations where the fuel storage tanks are low.
 If you do this, you're more likely to get some of the water and crud at the bottom of their tank.
 How can you tell if a gas station is running low?
-If the fuel pump dispenses at an usually slow pace.
+If the fuel pump dispenses at an unusually slow pace.

 Is Diesel Different?